 My proposal is that we embrace the reality that MVPs are ideal for some circumstances but harmful in others, and that organizations of all sizes should consider their market, their competition, and their reach before deciding what is “viable” to launch.
 I believe it’s often the right choice to bias to the EVP, the “exceptional viable product,” for your initial, public release.

 Depending on your brand’s size and reach, and on the customers and potential customers you’ll influence with a launch, I’d urge you to consider whether a private launch of that MVP, with lots of testing, learning, and iteration to a smaller audience that knows they’re beta testing, could be the best path.

 In other words, he takes into account two main variables.
 On the one hand, you have the attention, customers, and evangelism.

-In Rand Fishkin vision, an EVP has to have two minimum features:
+In Rand Fishkin’s vision, an EVP has to have two minimum features:

-He learned that lesson at Moz when he was trying to build a new tool to identify spammy links.
+He learned that lesson at Moz when trying to build a new tool to identify spammy links.
 As Rand Fishkin recounted:

 Our research had already revealed what customers wanted.
 They wanted a web index that included all the sites Google crawled and indexed, so it would be comprehensive enough to spot all the potential risky links.
 They wanted a score that would definitively say whether a site had been penalized by Google.
 And they wanted an easy way of knowing which of those spammy sites linked to them (or any other site on the web) so they could easily take that list and either avoid links from it or export and upload it to Google Search Console through a disavow file to prevent Google from penalizing them.